visitscotland/vs-design-system/frontend/src/components/patterns/article/Article.md

 ### Sidebar
 Each `ArticleSection` can have an `ArticleSidebar` that can include one image, one quote or one of each.

-The alignment should alternate between left and right by setting the alignment prop on both the section and the sidebar components.
+The alignment of the sidebar should alternate between right and left by setting the `sidebarAlign` prop on both the section and sidebar components.
 If a section has no image or quote, the text should be left aligned.

 On smaller devices, the sidebar is displayed above the related content in its section.